-I think lettuce is one of the easiest things to grow even if you do not have a garden.
+I think lettuce is one of the easiest things to grow even if you do not have a full garden.
+The perfect addition to our first time gardener vegetables list.
 A small planter on your back deck is enough to grow lettuce to enjoy all summer long.

 How much to plant: Lettuce needs to be harvested often if you do not you risk the plant bolting.
 If you love salads then plant enough for a daily treat.
 If not, just a few plants should be plenty for your family.
 As you pick the lettuce it will continue to grow for as long as the weather cooperates.

 How to buy: Seeds is your best option here and again you will find many different varieties.
 Choose the type you and your family will like or plant a mixture to try different varieties to try them out.